 };

-Performance Deep Dive: Jitter Buffers & JID Control
+Performance Deep Dive: Jitter Buffers and Main Thread Throttling

-Unlike REST, where latency only affects the "end" of the session, WebRTC latency affects the quality of the recording itself.
-If the packet jitter is too high, the server-side recording may experience sync issues between audio and video.
+Unlike a REST upload where network latency only delays the final success message, WebRTC latency degrades the actual recording.
+If packet jitter is too high, the server-side recording will experience heavy artifacting or desync issues between the audio and video tracks.

 Architecture: The Event-Driven Post-Processing Pipeline

-ACS streams RTP packets to a managed recording bot.
-Media is persisted in real-time to a secure Azure container.
+- Media Capture: ACS streams RTP packets directly to a managed recording bot in the cloud.
+The media is persisted in real-time to a secure, temporary Azure Blob container.

 Production Strategy: Testing and Deployment

-For deployment, the signaling server (usually Socket.io or a custom WebSocket server) should be deployed behind an Nginx proxy with Sticky Sessions enabled.
-This ensures that the SDP handshake remains pinned to the same server instance, preventing "Session Not Found" errors during scaling events.
+Deploy your signaling nodes behind an Nginx proxy with Sticky Sessions enabled.
+This ensures that the entire handshake remains pinned to the exact same server instance, eliminating random “Session Not Found” errors during auto-scaling events.

 # Nginx Sticky Session Config for WebRTC Signaling